projectmesa/mesa/paper/paper.md

 ```

 ### Time advancement
-Typically, agent-based models rely on incremental time progression or ticks.
+Typically, ABMs rely on incremental time progression or ticks.
 For each tick, the step method of the model is called.
 This activates the agents in some way.
 The most frequently implemented approach is shown below, which runs a model for 100 ticks.

 ```python
 model = Model(seed=42)

 for _ in range(100):
     model.step()
 ```

 Generally, within the step method of the model, one activates all the agents.
-The AgentSet can be used for this.
-Some common agent activation patterns are shown below, which alsocan be combined to create more sophisticated and complex ones.

-1. Deterministic activation of agent
+The newly added AgentSet class provides a more flexible way to activate agents replacing the fixed patterns previously available.

 ```python
 model.agents.do("step")  # Sequential activation